nejimonraveendran/Audio-Spectrum-Analyzer-Display/RpiSpectrumAnalyzer/README.md

 - **Run locally:**  You can clone this repo onto the Pi, open it in Visual Studio Code via SSH, build it, and run.
 If you don't want to edit the code, you can use the commands provided in the _run-local.sh_ to install the dependencies, clone the repo, build the code, and then run it from the Terminal command line.

 Regardless of which method you use, by default, this will run the application on port 8090.
-If you are using Rasperry Pi Os Desktop, you access the application's web interface through the browser at the address:
+If you are using Rasperry Pi OS Desktop, you can access the application's web interface through the browser at the address:

 ```
 http://localhost:8090
 ```

-If you want to access from other devices on the same network, use the Pi's hostname or LAN IP address.
+If you want to access from other devices on the same network, use the Pi's host name or LAN IP address.
 For example:

 ```
 http://raspberrypi.local:8090